uLan08/go-blog-meter/README.md

 ### TODO
 - ~~Create function that checks the contents of the links~~
-- Separate functions into their own relative files
+- ~~Separate functions into their own relative files~~
 - Clean out missed html tag/s
 - Better word counter
 - Make as command line tool
+- Handle request errors beautifully